 The Rose is the symbol of Bulgaria.
 The Rose Valley includes the cities of Karlovo and Kazanlak and is approximately 3,300 km2.

-Dancers are dressed in Bulgarian national costumes
+Horo Dancers are traditionally dressed in Bulgarian national costumes.

-9. Melnik is the smallest town in Bulgaria.
+This is the smallest town in Bulgaria.
 There is a revival of the vine-growing and wine production.